 Every year Botany Downs Secondary College offers three college-wide events in which every student is expected to compete.
 These events are Athletics, Swimming Sports and Cross Country.
 All three events are held in the first half of the year.
-Students who excel in any of these three events have the opportunity to represent college at regional and national events.
+Students who excel in any of these three events have the opportunity to represent the college at regional and national events.

 Our annual Sports Awards dinner is held later in the year.
 This is a great opportunity for the Sports Department to recognise our top teams, coaches, managers and individual students who have represented the college.
-Our big sporting codes also have an individual prize-giving awards for all teams.
+Our big sporting codes also have individual prize-giving awards for all teams.

 Picnic Day is a fun event held for Years 9 and 10 students in the last week of the school year.

 We have dedicated staff to help drive and support the co-curricular programme, so please do not hesitate to contact us.

 After the colleges annual Athletics and Swimming Sports days, which is held very early in Term 1, our best athletes are selected to represent Botany Downs Secondary College at various competitions in the Auckland and Counties Manukau region.
-If they are successful at these event, there are national events which our students may be eligible for.
+If they are successful at these events, there are national events which our students may be eligible for.

 Baseball is on the rise after winning the inaugural New Zealand Baseball Tournament in 2011.
 Since this success, we have had an influx of participation.
 We are also proud of the students who have had the opportunity to represent at Regional, gain National Honours and achieve US Scholarships.